smileyismail/TodoPro-web/README.md

 # TodoPro

-TodoPro is a website designed to help users effectively manage their tasks and to-do lists.
+TodoPro is a website designed to help users effectively manage their tasks.

 ## Demo